If you are worried about debt. Do not panic:

 If you have a complaint that you cannot resolve with your lender, the Financial Ombudsman Service may be able to help.

-The FCA regulate the financial services industry in the UK.
+The Financial Conduct Authority regulate the financial services industry in the UK.
 Their role is to promote healthy competition between financial services providers.
 They have investigative and enforcement powers that they use to protect and regulate the financial services industry.

 This service offers debt advice to the public, some providing specialist advice for minority ethnic and refugee communities and people with disabilities.